Living-with-machines/.github/profile/README.md

 This is the GitHub organisation for the [Living with Machines](https://livingwithmachines.ac.uk/).
 Here you will find code supporting research publications, software, code for working with datasets, workshops and tutorials.

 ## Overview of our GitHub repositories
-Below is an overview of some of the material we have in GitHub organised around particular themes.

 - **Code supporting publications**
 - **software**